trstlabs/intento/docs/docs/background/differentiation.md

 ### **Network Effects**

-- **More Adoption → More Fee Burn → More Security** – Increased usage drives fee burning, reducing token supply and strengthening Intento's security model by making it more expensive to attack.
+- **More Adoption → Greater Demand for Execution → Increased Value Capture** – As more users adopt Intento, demand for intent execution grows, driving network utility and token value.
 - **Governance-Driven Execution Parameters** – The community governs execution scalability and fee burn parameters, ensuring long-term sustainability.
 - **Monetization for Integrators** – Integrators can host interchain accounts, abstracting host chain fees and allowing users to pay fees in a single token (e.g., INTO or ATOM), making automation seamless.
 - **Decentralized Revenue Model** – Execution services can be monetized while maintaining full user control and self-custodial execution.